dvad924/quizzer/contributions.md

   If this function is correctly added to the react redux store as a REDUCER when we click the paragraph it will toggle between the phrases "I'm ready to take you on." and "Hello World".

+  The subtleties of how this is correctly added I will not go into here but can be found in the file src/stores/reducers.js

+# Full Example
+  In terms of actions I have written a small wrapper around a lot of code that is used for the pipe line to make connections slightly more readable (IMO at least)

+  Action: src/stores/modules/AnswerAction.js (this will probably be moved at some point) Display Component: src/routes/QuizView/Components/QuestionCounter.js
+  Container: src/routes/QuizView/Containers/QuizContainer.js

+  In Quiz Container I was trying to be clever and made it simple but possibly hard to read the mapStateToProps is just taking the current state and setting the appropriate variables It sets the action of when an answer is selected it executes a chain of actions.

+  It first answers the question, waits almost a 1/2 sec before attempting to finish the quiz if it didn't it goes onto the next question.